 The Dubai Desert

 Most visitors will be curious about visiting the desert during their trip to Dubai.
-There are so many different ways to experience the desert, from short “desert safari’s” in organised tour groups to camping and glamping.
+There are so many different ways to experience the sand dunes and desert ecosystem, from short “desert safaris” in organised tour groups to camping and glamping.

 - An evening safari and dinner under the stars in a tented Bedouin camp

-- Explore Dubai Desert Conservation Reserve.
-A more unique way and to get closer to nature is to try a desert safari with Platinum Heritage
+- A more unique way to get closer to nature is to try a desert safari with Platinum Heritage with a focus on the desert itself over the sand sports

 - 4×4 to the deserted town buried under the desert of Al Madam